lsst/lsst/README.md

 For building products, this package provides the following:

-  *  it sets two useful environment variables that saves typing when checking out packages from the SVN repository:

-     + LSST_GIT     The Git repository's base URL, git@git.lsstcorp.org
-     + LSST_DMS     The base Git URL to the directory containing LSST products

   *  it setups up the base package, which is necessary for properly loading LSST python modules.